 had been employed by the New York Central railroad for 35 years.
 James

 C. Brophy of Rochester, a former Shortsville resident and postmaster,

 is also a brother of the deceased.
 The funeral was held from St.

 Francis church in Phelps on Monday morning at 10 o'clock and burial

 From Canandaigua Chronicle 16 May 1906

-Shortsville, N. Y. - Mrs. Margaret Brophy,
+Shortsville, N. Y. - Mrs. Margaret Brophy, widow of the late

 Patrick Brophy, died at the home of her son, Thomas Brophy, of Main

 street, at one o'clock on Sunday afternoon, at the age of eighty-three